James Baker: Early life

 James Addison Baker III was born at 1216 Bissonnet Street in Houston.
 Baker's mother, Bonner Means Baker, was a Houston socialite.
-His father, James A. Baker Jr, was a partner of Houston law firm Baker Botts, which was founded by Baker's great-grandfather in 1871.
+His father, James A. Baker Jr, was a partner of the Houston law firm Baker Botts, which was founded by Baker's great-grandfather in 1871.

-Baker's father was a strict figure who used corporal punishment, becoming known as "The Warden" by Baker and his friends.
+Baker's father was a strict figure who used corporal punishment, and was known as "The Warden" to Baker and his friends.
 He offered Baker the aphorism which Baker knew as the Five Ps: "prior preparation prevents poor performance."
 Baker referred to this mantra as a gift he thought about "almost every day of [his] adult life."
 The Warden also forbade Baker from getting involved in politics, believing that it was unseemly.
 Baker named his memoir Work Hard, Study...and Stay Out of Politics after this worldview, expressed by both his father and grandfather.

 While Baker was growing up, his father vehemently opposed Franklin D. Roosevelt and the New Deal, believing Roosevelt a class traitor who unduly burned wealthy Americans.
-Despite the sentiment, Baker's father and grand-father were still Democrats in the one-party state of Texas.
+Despite the sentiment, Baker's father and grandfather were still Democrats in the one-party state of Texas.

 Baker was born eighteen months before his only sibling, his sister Bonner Baker Moffitt.
-Moffitt struggled with schizophrenia and a tumultuous marriage with Houston Chronicle reporter Donald Moffitt.
-She predeceased Baker in 2015.
+She struggled with schizophrenia and a tumultuous marriage with Houston Chronicle reporter Donald Moffitt.
+She died in 2015.